 Three weeks later, I remembered them and thank goodness: they saved my Monday.

-How spider ice cubes saved my Monday
+How these ice cubes saved my Monday

 RELATED: Need another great spider activity?
 This one is so fun!

-It was (to quote him): “EPIC!”
+It was (to quote my son): “EPIC!”

 “I need salt!
 I need to try salt.”